-3-11 Finance income and finance costs
+3-11 Finance incomes and finance costs

-Finance income comprises interest income on funds invested.
-Interest income is recognized as it accrues in profit or loss, using the effective interest method.
+Finance income comprises interest in income on funds invested.
+Interest income is recognized as it accrues in profit or loss, using an effective interest method.

 Finance costs comprise interest expense on borrowings, fair value losses on financial assets at fair value through profit or loss, impairment losses recognized on financial assets.